-Units with low ambient control (either as factory-installed option or field-installed accessory) require the addition of wind baffles to ensure full range low ambient operation.
-Material data and dimensions for wind baffles are included in Appendix C, Low Ambient Control, starting on page 49.
+Units with low ambient control require the addition of wind baffles to ensure full range low ambient operation.
+Material data and dimensions for wind baffles are included in the Appendix C section, Low Ambient Control, starting on page 42.
 Fabricate the wind baffles and mount per instructions.